 Alpine Ascents’ philosophy is based on a true love and understanding of mountain wilderness.
-Our mission and goals are simple: By using the best climbing talent in the country, we offer the opportunity for climbers at all levels to achieve their personal aspirations through quality, challenging, safety oriented, environmentally friendly, ethically sound and fun expeditions/courses.
-We also look to provide guides and outstanding and career developing work environment.
+Our mission and goals are simple: By using the best climbing talent in the country, we offer the opportunity for climbers at all levels to achieve their personal aspirations through quality, challenging, risk cognizant, environmentally friendly, ethically sound and fun expeditions/courses.
+We also look to provide guides an outstanding and career developing work environment.

 ALPINE ASCENTS GENERAL STATEMENT

-Entering our 31st year of leading successful expeditions in 2017, Alpine Ascents International, Inc. is a leader in the climbing industry and has been instrumental in setting guiding standards in the international climbing community for most of our history.
+Entering our 37th year of leading successful expeditions in 2023, Alpine Ascents International, Inc. is a leader in the climbing industry and has been instrumental in setting guiding standards in the international climbing community for most of our history.
 This year, we will offer more than 30 different expeditions and 50 training courses in 14 countries, including the Arctic and Antarctic regions.
 These expeditions range from three-day climbs of Mount Rainier to six-day training courses in the North Cascades and Alaska ascents of Kilimanjaro to three-month expeditions to Mount Everest.
+In addition to our newest ski trips and avalanche courses we recently added expeditions to New Guinea, Patagonia, Nepal and India in our continued quest for remote destinations.

 At Alpine Ascents, we pride ourselves on the excellence of our safety record.
-When making decisions or organizing expeditions, safety is our primary focus.
-By establishing a prevention program, we ensure each expedition and each course is as safe as possible.
+When making decisions or organizing expeditions, the wellbeing of our climbers is our primary focus.
+By establishing a prevention program, we ensure each expedition and each course is as risk cognizant as possible.

 As important as the protection of our climbers is the protection of the natural environment.
 All Alpine Ascents guides are expected to present a balanced philosophy of wilderness ethics through discussions focusing on preservation, appreciation, and enlightened, sensitive use.